PurpleBooth/git-mit/docs/binaries/git-mit-install.md

           [env: HOME=/example/home/dir]

   -h, --help
-          Print help information (use `-h` for a summary)
+          Print help (see a summary with '-h')

   -V, --version
-          Print version information
+          Print version
 ```

 On windows the home directory is different